Tk-Glitch/PKGBUILDS/README.md

-# PKGBUILDS and other scripts made for DXVK community
+# PKGBUILDS and other scripts made for random people online

 To clone a single folder from this repo :
 ```